nodejs/node/doc/guides/diagnostic-tooling-support-tiers.md

   CPU cycles are being spent.
 * AsyncFlow (A) - tools that provide additional insight into asynchronous execution flow.

+## Adding a tool to this list

+Any tool that might be used to investigate issues when running Node.js can be added to the list.
+If there is a new tool that should be added to the list, it should start by being added to the "Not yet classified" or "Tier 4" lists.
+Once it has been added to the list "promotion" to Tier 3 through Tier 1 requires that the requirements listed above be met AND have agreement from Diagnostics WG and Release WG based on the criteria listed above.

+# Tiers

 The tools are currently assigned to Tiers as follows: